onzfonz/comp227/src/content/3/en/part3a.md

 If you use Visual Studio Code, you can use the VS Code [REST client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) plugin instead of Postman.

 Once the plugin is installed, using it is very simple.
-We make a directory at the root of the application named <i>requests</i>.
+We make a directory at the root of the application named ***requests***.
-We save all the REST client requests in the directory as files that end with the <i>.rest</i> extension.
+We save all the REST client requests in the directory as files that end with the *.rest* extension.

-Let's create a new <i>get\_all\_notes.rest</i> file and define the request that fetches all notes.
+Let's create a new *all_notes.rest* file and define the request that fetches all notes.

 ![get all notes rest file with get request on notes](../../images/3/12ea.png)

-By clicking the <i>Send Request</i> text, the REST client will execute the HTTP request and the response from the server is opened in the editor.
+By clicking the ***Send Request*** text, the REST client will execute the HTTP request and the response from the server is opened in the editor.

 ![response from vs code from get request](../../images/3/13ea.png)

 ### The WebStorm HTTP Client

-If you use *IntelliJ WebStorm* instead, you can use a similar procedure with its built-in HTTP Client.
+If you use ***IntelliJ WebStorm*** instead, you can use a similar procedure with its built-in HTTP Client.
 Create a new file with extension `.rest` and the editor will display your options to create and run your requests.
 You can learn more about it by following [this guide](https://www.jetbrains.com/help/webstorm/http-client-in-product-code-editor.html).